 Below: The cypselae are dark, 10-ribbed and hairy with a tawny pappus.

 Eloise Butler first introduced Dotted Blazing Star to the Garden in the fall of 1912 with plants sent to her by Mr. Chase of Boulder Colorado.
 [He was a frequent source of prairie plants in the early days of the Garden.]
 She planted more in 1914 and 1916.
-Martha Crone planted it in 1933, '34, '35, and seeds in '44 and '45 and 20 plants in '45 also.
+Martha Crone planted it in 1933, '34, '35, and seeds in '44 and '45 and 20 plants in '45 also and then a continuous series of planting in 1946, '47, '48, '51, '52, and '53.
 It was still present in the Garden at the time of her 1951 census but subsequently disappeared.

 Varieties: There are three recognized varieties of L. punctata in North America: var. punctata and var. mucronata have closely spaced flower heads obscuring the stem.
 They differ in that var. mucronata has more phyllaries, usually 5 to 6 series, but fewer florets, usually 4 to 5, and the corms are globose in shape.
 Var. punctata and the third variety, var. mexicana, have corms that are elongated or becoming rhizomatous, have phyllaries in 4, sometimes 5 series and 4 to 8 florets.
 These latter two differ in that var. mexicana has flower heads in loose arrangement with the stems visible.
 It is also found only in the Southwest.